Letters from Lodi

 This year Lodi vintners will be changing up its winning "formula" quite significantly.
 First, rather than two whole days of passport-style winery visitations, there will be just one day of winery hopping, taking place on Saturday, February 5, 2022.

-However, to compliment the Saturday winery experience, there will be two more different events making Lodi's Wine & Chocolate weekend even more intimate and educational than ever:
+However, to complement the Saturday winery experience, there will be two more different events making Lodi's Wine & Chocolate weekend even more intimate and educational than ever:

 To avoid disappointment, we encourage you to sign up now, especially for Friday and Saturday's limited seating affairs.